cu-mkp/sandbox/docs/azurite-assignment.md

  ## Blue Pigments in BnF Ms. Fr.
 640

 There are a few notes on various blue pigments in BnF Ms. Fr.
 640 (the sixteenth-century artisanal/technical manual studied by the Making and Knowing Project).
 It is not always clear which blue pigment the author-practitioner is referring to in the processes he describes.
-Many of the instructions or observations can be interpretated in more than one way.
+Many of the instructions or observations can be interpreted in more than one way.
 We encourage you to explore the instances of "blue" in the manuscript by:
 - Searching the digital critical edition of Fr.
 640, [*Secrets of Craft and Nature*](https://edition640.makingandknowing.org/), for "azur" - try a wildcard search by entering "\*azur\*" to catch all variations of the word (enter asterisks on either side of the word as shown here).
      - > Making and Knowing Project, Pamela H. Smith, Naomi Rosenkranz, Tianna Helena Uchacz, Tillmann Taape, Clément Godbarge, Sophie Pitman, Jenny Boulboullé, Joel Klein, Donna Bilak, Marc Smith, and Terry Catapano, eds., *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
 640* (New York: Making and Knowing Project, 2020), https://edition640.makingandknowing.org/, https://doi.org/10.7916/78yt-2v41.
 - Reading the essays: